-Car insurance for 17 year-olds
+Car insurance for 17-year-olds

-[1] Correct as of June 2023.
+[1] Correct as of December 2024.

-Why is car insurance more expensive for 17 year-olds?
+Why is car insurance more expensive for 17-year-olds?

 One in five drivers crash within a year of passing their test.
-More sobering still, road traffic accidents are the leading cause of death among people aged 15-29.
+More sobering still, globally, road traffic accidents are the leading cause of death among people aged 15-29.

 Why are younger drivers more likely to crash?

-Thanks to a combination of youth and inexperience, younger drivers are at much higher risk of having an accident.
 The statistics make for depressing reading – according to government figures, young male drivers are four times more likely to be killed or seriously injured than drivers over 25.
 They also account for 80% of young driver fatalities.

-• Poor at assessing hazards (due to lack of driving experience)
+- Poor at assessing hazards (due to lack of driving experience)

-• More likely to drive at night, when it’s harder to see hazards, such as animals.
+- More likely to drive at night, when it’s harder to see hazards, such as animals

-What types of insurance are available to 17 year-olds?
+What types of insurance are available to 17-year-olds?

 There are three types of cover available to young drivers, with each offering different levels of protection.
 It’s worth taking time to consider which is most suitable for you and comparing a range of policies, as the most basic cover isn’t always the cheapest.

-• Third party is the minimum level of cover you need to drive legally.
+- Third party is the minimum level of cover you need to drive legally.
 It covers you for any damage you cause to other people or their property.
 It won’t cover you if you’re injured or your car is damaged.

-• Third party fire and theft offers the same protection as third party, but also covers you if your car is stolen or damaged by fire.
+- Third-party fire and theft offers the same protection as third party, but also covers you if your car is stolen or damaged by fire.

-• Fully comprehensive car insurance gives you all the benefits listed above, but also protects you as a driver.
+- Comprehensive car insurance gives you all the benefits listed above, but also protects you as a driver.
 It can also pay out for any damage to your car.

-How can I get cheaper car insurance for 17 year-olds?
+How can I get cheaper car insurance for 17-year-olds?

-While young driver car insurance isn’t always cheap, there are ways to bring down the cost of your premium.
+While young driver car insurance isn’t always cheap, there are ways to help bring down the cost of your premium.

 DO: